 1. What is the best appointment reminder software?

 The best software depends on your specific needs, but generally, top-tier solutions like Medesk offer a balance of automation, compliance, and integration.
-Look for a system that provides GDPR compliant appointment reminders, multi-channel messaging (SMS, email, voice), and seamless two-way sync with your existing EHR.
+Look for a system that provides HIPAA-compliant appointment reminders, multi-channel messaging (SMS, email, voice), and seamless two-way sync with your existing EHR.

 2. Do appointment reminders need to be HIPAA compliant?